-This element should describe anticipated project benefits, including to the greatest extent possible metrics and units of measurement that can be used to track these benefits.
-Applicants should also describe where/to whom benefits will flow and to what extent they will accrue in disadvantaged communities.
+This element should describe anticipated project benefits, including to the greatest extent possible metrics and units of measurement that could be used to track these benefits.
+Applicants should also describe where/to whom benefits will flow and to what extent they will accrue in disadvantaged communities or overburdened, underserved groups.
 Applicants should also describe the extent to which benefits align with community priorities.
 Applicants will track benefits throughout the project and report benefits data to DOE.